 C. Y. O`ConnorPrint Page

-The memorial was constructed in 1911 to commemorate Charles Yelverton O`Connor, the engineer of the Fremantle Harbour and the Goldfields Water Supply Scheme (GWSS).
+Statue constructed in 1911 commemorates Charles Yelverton O`Connor, the engineer of the Fremantle Harbour and the Goldfields Water Supply Scheme (GWSS).

 The memorial commemorates the significant achievements of O`Connor, the engineer of some crucial developments in Western Australia`s history, including the design and construction of the 566km Gold Water Supply Scheme from Mundaring to Kalgoorlie, the Fremantle harbour and all railways in WA between 1891-1902.
 In 1902 he rode his horse into the sea and shot himself.